djdodsjsjx/BAM-SORT/README.md

 ### Abstract
-Multiple Object Tracking (MOT) aims to estimate object bounding boxes and identities in videos.
-Most tracking methods jointly detect and Kalman filter (KF), using pairwise IoU distance features to match previous trajectories with current detections.
-Those scenes with congestion and frequent occlusions usually lead to problems of trajectory ID switching and trajectory breakage.
-To solve this problem, this paper proposes a simple, effective and identical correlation method.
-First, the bottom border cost matrix (BEC) is introduced to use depth information to improve data association and increase robustness in occlusion situations.
-Secondly, the activation trajectory matching strategy is adopted to reduce the interference of noise and instantaneous targets on tracking.
-Finally, the number of trajectory state switching times and the state stability threshold are introduced to effectively reduce the frequency of erroneous trajectories and trajectory breaks caused by false high-scoring detection frames by dynamically maintaining and deleting trajectories.
-These innovations have achieved excellent performance in various benchmark tests, including MOT17, MOT20, KITTI, especially on DanceTrack where interaction and occlusion phenomena are frequent and severe.
-Code and models are available at https://github.com/djdodsjsjx/BAM-SORT/.
+Multi-object tracking aims at estimating object bounding boxes and identity IDs in the video.
+Most tracking methods combine a detector and a Kalman filter using the IoU distance as a similarity metric for association matching for previous trajectories to match with the current detection box.
+These methods usually suffer from ID switches and fragmented trajectories in response to congested and frequently occluded scenarios.
+In order to solve this problem, this paper proposes a simple and effective association method.
+Firstly, a bottom edge cost matrix is introduced to use depth information to improve data association and increase robustness in the case of occlusion.
+Secondly, an activated trajectory matching strategy is introduced to reduce the interference of noise and transient objects on tracking.
+Finally, the trajectory deletion strategy is improved by introducing the number of trajectory state switches to delete trajectories caused by spurious high-scoring detection boxes in real time, which in turn reduces the number of fragmented trajectories.
+These innovations achieve excellent performance in various benchmarks, including MOT17, MOT20, and especially on DanceTrack where interactions and occlusions are frequent and severe.

 ### Highlights